 Have you seen the movie My Blueberry Nights?
 In a fascinating, nocturnal New York, Jude Law is the owner of a café.
 One night, he gives Norah Jones a generous slice of blueberry pie, which is inexplicably neglected by the clients.
-Then Elizabeth, Norah’s character, sets off for a journey across the United States, because sometimes we need to leave and explore to find ourselves again.
+Then Elizabeth, Norah’s character, sets off on a journey across the United States.
+Sometimes we need to leave our comfort zone to find ourselves again.

 FINDING ONE’S PLACE

 I’ve always liked this movie.
 When I was living in New York City, in an untidy and bizarre little flat in Chelsea, I went looking for Jude Law’s café.
 New York, like London, teems with places where people go to study, chat, read, write, eat, even sleep.
 I was intrigued by the idea of finding “my” own places, the coffee shops where I could feel at home.
 I went café-hunting during the weekends and every day on my way back from work.
 I walked through the vibrant streets of Manhattan with the wind on my face.
 I peered through the windows of Soho shops.
 I found secret gardens.
 So the idea of writing a blog came to me, to fix every detail and never forget.
 But there’s many a slip twixt the cup and the lip, and it wasn’t easy to collect my notes into a puzzle of words and images.

 Blueberry Stories comes from a challenge.
 I believe in the words of Italo Calvino, a famous Italian writer.
 “You take delight not in a city’s seven or seventy wonders, but in the answer it gives to a question of yours.”
 I travel to find answers.
 I choose to visit the places that “call” me.
 Some are found by chance, like the blueberry pie; others are cities I like to go back to.
 I think that we all draw our personal map through our travels, a map that reflects our own personality.
 This way we will eventually find the place we call home, which sometimes does not coincide with our homeland.